briwagner/learn-buffalo/README.md

 This repo contains the code used in the Learn Buffalo video course.

-## Part 3: models and associations, one-to-one, one-to-many, many-to-many
+## Part 4: using controllers with our models

-* one-to-one relation: User -> Address
+* CLI steps to create an action and handler function
-* one-to-many relation: User -> Blogs
+* modify the handler to return some data
-* using join tables to manage many-to-many relations
+* create a grift task to seed data in the DB
-* many-to-many relation: Blogs <-> Tags
+* testing controllers with ActionSuite, using test fixtures to setup test data
-* manage child entities with pop's Eager() method, or using model methods
+* pop Eager() method to load model associations

 ### Installation